 Clinical Quality Measures

-CMS uses clinical quality measures (CQMs) in a variety of quality initiatives that include quality improvement and public reporting.
-ONC certifies that electronic health record (EHR) technologies are capable of accurately calculating the CQM results for the meaningful use incentive program.
+Centers for Medicare & Medicaid Services (CMS) uses clinical quality measures (CQMs) in a variety of quality initiatives that include quality improvement and public reporting.
+ONC certifies that electronic health record (EHR) technologies are capable of accurately calculating the electronic clinical quality measure (eCQM) results for several incentive programs.

 Quality Measure Code Sets

-The Clinical Quality Measures used by the HHS EHR incentive program are comprised of definitions, measure logic, data elements, and value sets.
-Four federal agencies: the Agency for Healthcare Research and Quality (AHRQ), CMS, the National Library of Medicine (NLM), and ONC are providing these components in various formats in order to be understood by technical, non-technical, and clinical consumers.
-The Value Set Authority Center will provide downloadable access to all official versions of vocabulary Value Sets contained in CQMs that support Meaningful Use Stage 2.
+The eCQM used by the HHS EHR incentive program are comprised of definitions, measure logic, data elements, and value sets.
+Four federal agencies - the Agency for Healthcare Research and Quality (AHRQ), CMS, the National Library of Medicine (NLM), and ONC are providing these components in various formats so that technical, non-technical, and clinical consumers can understand them.